dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 - <xref:System.Windows.Forms.BindingSource>

   A <xref:System.Windows.Forms.BindingSource> is the most common Windows Forms data source and acts a proxy between a data source and Windows Forms controls.
-The general <xref:System.Windows.Forms.BindingSource> usage pattern is to bind your controls to the <xref:System.Windows.Forms.BindingSource> and bind the <xref:System.Windows.Forms.BindingSource> to the data source (for example, an ADO.NET data table or a business object).
-The <xref:System.Windows.Forms.BindingSource> provides services that enable and improve the level of data binding support.
-For example, Windows Forms list based controls such as the <xref:System.Windows.Forms.DataGridView> and <xref:System.Windows.Forms.ComboBox> don't directly support binding to <xref:System.Collections.IEnumerable> data sources however, you can enable this scenario by binding through a <xref:System.Windows.Forms.BindingSource>.
-In this case, the <xref:System.Windows.Forms.BindingSource> will convert the data source to an <xref:System.Collections.IList>.
+The general `BindingSource` usage pattern is to bind your controls to the `BindingSource` and bind the `BindingSource` to the data source (for example, an ADO.NET data table or a business object).
+The `BindingSource` provides services that enable and improve the level of data binding support.
+For example, Windows Forms list based controls such as the <xref:System.Windows.Forms.DataGridView> and <xref:System.Windows.Forms.ComboBox> don't directly support binding to <xref:System.Collections.IEnumerable> data sources however, you can enable this scenario by binding through a `BindingSource`.
+In this case, the `BindingSource` will convert the data source to an <xref:System.Collections.IList>.

 - Simple objects